Karl Wittgenstein

 Karl Otto Clemens Wittgenstein (8 April 1847 – 20 January 1913) was a German-born Austrian steel tycoon.
-A friend of Andrew Carnegie, with whom he was often compared, at the end of the 19th century he controlled an effective monopoly on steel and iron resources within the Austro-Hungarian Empire, and had by the 1890s acquired one of the largest fortunes in the world.
-He was also the father of concert pianist Paul Wittgenstein, philosopher Ludwig Wittgenstein, and philanthropist Margaret Stonborough-Wittgenstein.
+A friend of Andrew Carnegie, to whom he is often compared, at the end of the 19th century he had an effective monopoly on steel and iron resources in the Austro-Hungarian Empire.
+By the 1890s he had acquired one of the largest fortunes in the world.

+He was the father of concert pianist Paul Wittgenstein, philosopher Ludwig Wittgenstein, and philanthropist Margaret Stonborough-Wittgenstein.